-- The application site lies to the south and east of the main built up part of the village, adjacent to the village framework for Bassingbourn-cum-Kneesworth.
+- 1. The application site lies to the south and east of the main built up part of the village, adjacent to the village framework for Bassingbourn-cum-Kneesworth.
 It is accessed directly from the A1198 via an in-out access.
 The main building on site is Kneesworth Hall, a Grade II Listed Building, which is part of the privately run hospital that cares for patients with mental illness in low to medium secure wards.
 There are a number of buildings of various ages that form the hospital complex all situated within a parkland setting. - 2.
-The full application, submitted on 9th December 2005, proposes the erection of a single storey pitched roof building of approximately 6.2m in height with a floor area of approximately 2990m2 to accommodate two 16 bed wards and one 8 bed rehabilitation unit.
+The full application, registered on 10th April 2006, proposes the erection of a single storey pitched roof building of approximately 6.2m in height with a floor area of approximately 2990m2 to accommodate two 16 bed wards and one 8 bed rehabilitation unit.
 Patients from the existing Wortham House (20 beds) are to be accommodated in the new wards and this building would be converted to administrative purposes for the hospital.
 The two secure wards would have their own garden courtyards enclosed by 3m high fencing.
 The rehabilitation unit would have an additional entrance to allow patients access to external patio and garden and to 'the flats', an existing two storey building which is currently used as offices and is intended to contain additional occupational therapy facilities and activities in due course.
 All the wards would be accessed via the main entrance in the central link block containing a reception, a new family visitor centre, staff restrooms and facilities. - 3.
 A new access road serving the ward buildings and the extended car park would be constructed across the site of the existing 1950s gymnasium building that is to be demolished.
 The existing car park to the north of Kneesworth House would be reconfigured and extended in a semi-circle increasing from 25 to 75 the numbers of car parking spaces.
 The existing entrance to the car park would be closed and access gained via the new driveway.
 On the south west side of the new road, five additional car parking spaces, including two for disabled plus an additional one close to the entrance of the ward building would be provided. - 4.
-A TPO Lime and a Sycamore are to be felled. - 5.
-The application was submitted with a planning statement, design statement and landscape statement.
-The planning statement is attached as Appendix 1. - 6.
+A Lime tree, which is protected by a Tree Preservation Order (TPO), is to be felled. - 5.
+The application was submitted with a planning statement, design statement, flood risk assessment and landscape statement which can be viewed as part of the background papers and will be on display at the meeting - 6.
 A public footpath runs along the north eastern site boundary.